-The American Psychoanalytic Association (APsaA) promotes its association and events on the website.
-They also publish news articles related to the field, such as this Juneteenth and the APsaA Community.
+The American Psychoanalytic Association (APsaA) promotes its association and events on its website.
+They also publish news articles related to the field, such as Juneteenth and the APsaA Community.
 Editorially, they generally promote a left-leaning agenda such as this APsaA Denounces Court Decision on Conversion Therapy.
-This report is considered pro-science as Conversion therapy is considered a dangerous pseudoscience.
+This report is considered pro-science, as Conversion therapy is considered a dangerous pseudoscience.
 In general, they are factual and support the consensus of science with a left-leaning bias.

 Failed Fact Checks